beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 ### Efficient sampling and ESSs

-The ultimate aim of an MCMC is to get the maximum amount effectively independent samples from the posterior as possible (as measured by effective sample size, ESS).
+The ultimate aim of an MCMC analysis is to get the maximum amount effectively independent samples from the posterior as possible (as measured by effective sample size, ESS).
 Ideally, we would aim to get the same ESS for all parameters in the model but we are often less interested in some parameters than others and we could allow a lower ESS for those.
 A high ESS is more important the more we are interested in the tails of the distribution of a parameter.
-So some parameters, in particular those that are part of the substition model such as the transition-transversion ratio `kappa` are down weighted.
+So some parameters, in particular those that are part of the substitution model such as the transition-transversion ratio `kappa` are down weighted.
 Changing these is computationally expensive, requiring a complete recalculation of the likelihood for the partition, but we are rarely interested in the value.
 We simply want to marginalize our other parameters over their distributions.
 So we can accept a lower ESS for `kappa` as the cost of focusing on other parameters.

+{% include note.html content="In most cases, substitution model parameters easily achieve high ESS values, which is why they are typically updated less often than for example clock and coalescent model parameters."  %}

 To demonstrate this we can look at an example BEAST run.
 This is a data set of 62 carnivore mitochondrial genome coding sequences giving a total of about 5000 site patterns.
 The model was an `HKY+gamma`,